Set up e-Banking

 BIC/Swift

-The code is a standard identifier for banks and you will use it on all international payments.
+The code is a standard identifier for banks and you'll use it on all international payments.

 Roll Number